top of page

 Historical Background of Gennesaret or Ginasor

-The name Ginosar is the Hebrew pronunciation of the name of the ancient town Gennesaret, which has been described by Josephus Flavius, the famous Holly Land historian, as a place of fertile soil (in its Hebrew version, the name Ginosar means "rich garden").
+1. The name Ginosar is the Hebrew pronunciation of the name of the ancient town Gennesaret.
+Josephus Flavius, the famous Holly Land historian, described it as a place of fertile soil (in its Hebrew version, the name Ginosar means "rich garden").
 The town is mentioned several times in the New Testament.

-In the Bible, Ginosar is referred to as Kinneret, Chinnereth, or Chinneroth.
+3. In the Bible, Ginosar is called Kinneret, Chinnereth, or Chinneroth.
 It is also called Dalmanutha in the Gospel of Mark.
 Three thousand years ago, the town was so prominent it gave its name to the adjacent lake- Lake Kinneret (the Sea of Galilee).
 Kinneret is mentioned in the Book of Joshua, the Book of Numbers, and Deuteronomy.
-The name changed over the years to Gennesaret, and finally, at some time in the 1st century AD, the name was romanized to be called, Ginosar.
+The name changed over the years to Gennesaret, and finally, at some time in the 1st century AD, the name was romanized to be called Ginosar.
 In the Talmud, the sages praise the fertile lands and abundant produce in Ginosar.
-Gennesaret was also described by the Roman historian Josephus Flavus as a land of fertile soil.
+Gennesaret was also described by the Roman historian Josephus Flavius as a land of fertile soil.
 Archaeological findings show that the ancient town was home to Jews and believers of a polytheistic religion living side by side.

 The Jesus Boat at the Yigal Allon Museum

-In 1986, two brothers from the Kibbutz discovered the remains of the ancient boat on the northwest shore of the Sea of Galilee.
-It measures 27 feet long by 7.5 feet wide.
-The boat was constructed of ten different kinds of wood and designed for fishing close to the shore.
+In 1986, two brothers from the Kibbutz discovered the remains of an ancient boat on the northwest shore of the Sea of Galilee.
+The boat measured 27 feet long by 7.5 feet wide and was constructed of ten different kinds of wood.
+It was designed for fishing close to the shore.
 The extraction and preservation process of the boat was long and complex.

 The boat was retrieved and preserved; carbon dating determined that the boat came from 100 BC - 70 AD.
 This means that it is one of the same boats used by fishermen during Jesus' lifetime.
 Indeed, it fits the many descriptions of boats from the Bible, as the one mentioned in the Gospel of Luke.
 A sign that the boat relates to sacred times was given at the time of its discovery: the two brothers who discovered the boat reported seeing a double rainbow in the sky on the same day.